Camble/LiveryLink/README.md

 - Livery Link auto-starts with DCS World.
 - When you connect to a server which has Livery Link running, your client will connect.
-- When you jump in an aircraft, any liveries you installed with Livery Link will be shared with the server, and the other players.
+- When you spawn an aircraft, any liveries you installed with Livery Link will be shared with other players.
 - When another player shares a livery with the server, your client will download and install it automatically.

 ## Installation

 1. Extract all contents into the folder of your choice.
-1. Run `LiveryLink.exe` to
+1. Run `LiveryLink.exe` to initialize the app.
 1. Locate your `Saved Games\DCS` folder if prompted.
 1. Choose `Yes` to install the scripts.